 Almond oil has a long history in many different schools of traditional medicine.
-It is used for a wide variety of purposes, ranging from skin and hair care to lowering cholesterol, reducing inflammation, and more.
+It is used for a wide variety of purposes, but it is best known for its use in skin care.
 Read on to learn more about almond oil and its potential uses for boosting your health.

 What Is Almond Oil?

 Almonds (Prunus dulcis) are native to hot climates and grow in a wide range of environments throughout Southwest Asia and the Middle East.

 There are 2 main varieties of almonds: the sweet almond (Prunus dulcis var. dulcis) and the bitter almond (Prunus dulcis var. amara).
 Almonds themselves are also referred to as Prunus amygdalus or Amygdalus communis.
 Almond oil is sometimes referred to as Oleum amygdalae in the scientific literature .

 There is a popular misconception that cultivated sweet almonds – the type you usually find in the grocery store – contain potentially dangerous levels of cyanide.
 Sweet almonds are safe, but bitter almonds produce almost 50 times more cyanide than the same amount of sweet almonds.
 Wild and bitter almonds contain a compound called cyanogenic glycoside (or amygdalin, a specific type of this compound) that can produce cyanide.
 These particular types of almonds need to be roasted or otherwise processed to make them safe to eat [2, 1, 3, 4].

 Many studies comparing whole almonds and equal amounts of almond oil have found few differences in their effects.
 This suggests that the majority of the activity of almonds can be attributed to their oil [5, 6].